 Analysis and Test Results

 Selection began by researching hundreds of the possible cleaning brushes available.
 Some brushes have tailored functions, while others are all-around workhorses.
 Some have a laundry list of features, while some are stripped down to their most simple form.
-We chose to provide you with side by side results on a variety of brush styles so that you can find the perfect brush from your kitchen.
+We chose to provide you with side-by-side results on a variety of brush styles so that you can find the perfect brush for your kitchen.
 Our testing focused on bristle construction, ergonomics, features, and durability.
 Using these four metrics, we found the best cleaning brushes available now.

 A cleaning brush can only be as good as its bristles.
-We wanted to compare the bristle shape, density, and material quality for all the brushes we tested.
+We wanted to compare the bristle shape, density, and material quality of all the brushes we tested.
 Bristle construction was the catch-all metric to compare these traits.
-Ideal bristle shape provides access to tight spaces (corners of pots, bottoms of glasses) while distributing wear evenly.
+The ideal bristle shape provides access to tight spaces (corners of pots, bottoms of glasses) while distributing wear evenly.
 The OXO Good Grips Dish Brush demonstrates an excellent bristle shape that enabled access to various dirty dishes and still distributed wear evenly.
 The Lodge Care Scrub Brush had exemplary bristle density and stiffness.
-Some bristle construction was unique to the brushes intended use.
+Some bristle construction was unique to the brush's intended use.
 The Joseph Joseph BladeBrush enveloped knives in a bristle sandwich that worked surprisingly well.

-Long term use demonstrated that bristles placed in line with the direction of scrubbing force wore out more quickly than those with some oppositional alignment.
-The OXO Good Grips Palm Brush is an otherwise excellent brush, but the bristles are all already a bit splayed.
+Long-term use demonstrated that bristles placed in line with the direction of scrubbing force wore out more quickly than those with some oppositional alignment.
+The OXO Good Grips Palm Brush is otherwise excellent, but the bristles are all already a bit splayed.
 Over time the bristles fan out more into a rather flat brush.
 The Scotch-Brite Advanced Soap Control Dishwand looked to have great bristles on a removable head, but testing revealed that bristle shape wasn't effective for cleaning the bottoms of pots.
 The steep angle between the bristles and the handle meant only the front bristles were engaged in scrubbing and wore out quickly.

 Ergonomics was an important test metric in differentiating more or less comfortable dishwashing experiences.
 Overall, we were impressed with the entire OXO line of brushes for their friendly ergonomics.
 The OXO Good Grips Brush Storage Set had the most comfortable handle of any tested, and the bristle head angle was easy on the wrist as well.
 The Lodge Care Scrub Brush had a nice natural handle that was also quite ergonomic; combined with an ideal bristle stiffness, this brush was pleasant to use.

 The Joseph Joseph Edge was one of our least favorite brushes for ergonomics due to its shape and material composition.
-The hard cast plastic had some sharp edges that were uncomfortable to hold.
-While it could be seen as gimmicky to have a rubberized coating on the dish wands, it did ultimately improve grip in wet conditions.
-Another brush that struggled with ergonomics was the Full Circle Bubble Up Ceramic.
-We found the handle to be just too small for everyday use and made washing bigger dishes unnecessarily tiring.
+The hard cast plastic had some sharp edges that didn't feel great in hand.
+We preferred models with a rubberized coating on the wands, which helped improve grip in wet conditions.
+The designers of the Full Circle Bubble Up Ceramic also didn't seem to prioritize ergonomics.
+We found the handle of this brush to be too small for everyday use, and it made washing bigger dishes unnecessarily tiring.

-Features that were important in our testing were soap dispensing, replaceable bristle heads, and storage capability.
+We noted things like soap dispensing capabilities, replaceable bristle heads, and storage capability for our features metric.
 The brush that excelled across the board was the OXO Good Grips Brush Storage Set.
 The OXO Good Grips Palm Brush also did quite well in this metric; it offered all the same features of the full-size brush but in a more compact package.
 Our only gripe with the full-size Good Grips brush was that water drains onto the handle when placed upright in its storage holster.

 Other brushes lacked features entirely or missed the mark on their intended feature.
-The Full Circle Bubble Up Ceramic was a brush that missed the mark with its sudsing platform.
+The Full Circle Bubble Up Ceramic fell short with its sudsing platform.
 The spring mechanism was far too stiff for the purpose, and testers were left scratching their heads at the conundrum of the ceramic dish that was supposed to be both soap dispenser and drain catch.
 Water in the dish would get dirty, and the dish would require cleaning after every use.
-The Joseph Joseph BladeBrush accomplished its design intention but had an extremely narrow scope of use.
+The Joseph Joseph BladeBrush accomplished its design intention but lacked versatility due to its extremely narrow scope of use.
 We considered it to have the least features of any brush, even though it fulfilled its niche use well.

-Although the Lodge Care Scrub Brush excelled in some test metrics, we had to dock it points for the obvious weak point connection between the plastic head and wooden handle.
-We would like to see Lodge improve upon this connection to offer a more durable brush.
-Another brush that lacked durability was the Greenth Pro Palm Pot Brush which is a set of three brushes.
-We excuse some of the Greenth durability issues as they intended to create a plastic-free product that would be compostable.
-Plastic is more durable than the natural fibers in preventing mold and breakdown, but in the end, the three brushes of the Greenth kit competed easily with the durability of its plastic counterparts.
+Although the Lodge Care Scrub Brush excelled in some test metrics, we had to dock points for the obvious weak point connection between the plastic head and wooden handle.
+We'd love to see Lodge improve upon this connection to offer a more durable brush.
+The Greenth Pro Palm Pot Brush, a set of three brushes, also lacked durability.
+We excuse some of the Greenth's durability issues as they intended to create a plastic-free product that would be compostable.
+Plastic is more durable than natural fibers in preventing mold and breakdown, but in the end, the three brushes of the Greenth kit competed easily with the durability of its plastic counterparts.

 — Eric Bissell